 Answer: Internships should be treated as a job, so attendance is expected unless the student has an emergency or is too ill to attend.
 Do not schedule doctor/dentist/orthodontist appointments, college visits, or vacations on these days.

-If a student does have to miss a day of internship, they are expected to inform both their internship supervisor AND the Collegiate coordinator ASAP.
-If one or both of these parties are not informed BEFORE the scheduled start of their hours for the day, this will be considered non-compliance and will be reflected in the student's internship grade and may lead to further consequences (see below).
+If a student does have to miss a day of internship, they are expected to inform both their internship supervisor and the Collegiate coordinator ASAP.
+If one or both of these parties are not informed before the scheduled start of their hours for the day, this will be considered non-compliance, will negatively impact the student's internship grade, and may result in suspension or removal from site.
+In addition, if the student plans to attend the internship, but for only part of the workday (as defined in the Internship Training Plan), this change must be communicated to and approved by the internship coordinator.
+Failure to do so will result in the same consequences outlined above.